-BSCC has been progressing the development of a second submarine cable connection (the PC2 project) over the past year and has spent \$813,752 on progressing the project to financing stage as of September 30, 2022.
+BSCC has been progressing the development of a second submarine cable connection (the PC2 project) has spent \$347,732 and \$813,752 on progressing the project to financing stage as of September 30, 2023 and 2022, respectively.
 These funds were spent on external financial, technical and legal consultant support and for the down-payment on a Marine Survey that was conducted by NEC Corporation.
+The project cost incurred and expended on the PC2 project totalled \$10,663,793 as of September 30, 2023.